-- Assess the nature and circumstances of the allegation; - Address immediate physical safety & emotional well-being; - Notify the complainant of the right to contact law enforcement, to decline to contact law enforcement, and to seek medical treatment; - Advise the complainant that even if they decline to contact law enforcement, the College may be required to report the incident to law enforcement under Ohio law (and under most circumstances, the complainant may decline to participate in a law enforcement investigation); - Inform the complainant of the importance of preservation of evidence (i.e., medical, forensic, physical, electronic, etc.); - Enter the incident into the College's daily crime log, if appropriate (without identifying information); - Evaluate whether to issue a timely warning consistent with the Clery Act; - Provide the complainant with information about on and off-campus resources; - Notify the complainant of the range of interim measures; - Provide the complainant with an explanation of the procedural options under the policy, including Informal Resolution and Formal Resolution; - Notify the complainant of the ways they may choose to participate, or decline to participate, in the various steps of the process.
-This will include notification that the Title IX Coordinator may, in certain circumstances, proceed without complainant's participation and that non-participation by the complainant may limit the ability of the College to respond; - Assess for pattern evidence or other similar conduct by respondent; - Discuss the complainant's expressed preference for manner of resolution and any barriers to proceeding; - Explain the College's policy prohibiting retaliation; and - If the determination has been made to notify the respondent of the report, provide the respondent with information about resources, possible interim measures, and procedural options.
+- Assess the nature and circumstances of the allegation; - Address immediate physical safety & emotional well-being; - Notify the reporting party of the right to contact law enforcement, to decline to contact law enforcement, and to seek medical treatment; - Advise the reporting party that even if they decline to contact law enforcement, the College may be required to report the incident to law enforcement under Ohio law (and under most circumstances, the reporting party may decline to participate in a law enforcement investigation); - Inform the reporting party of the importance of preservation of evidence (i.e., medical, forensic, physical, electronic, etc.); - Enter the incident into the College's daily crime log, if appropriate (without identifying information); - Evaluate whether to issue a timely warning consistent with the Clery Act; - Provide the reporting party with information about on and off-campus resources; - Notify the reporting party of the range of interim measures; - Provide the reporting party with an explanation of the procedural options under the policy, including Informal Resolution and Formal Resolution; - Notify the reporting party of the ways they may choose to participate, or decline to participate, in the various steps of the process.
+This will include notification that the Title IX Coordinator may, in certain circumstances, proceed without reporting party's participation and that non-participation by the reporting party may limit the ability of the College to respond; - Assess for pattern evidence or other similar conduct by respondent; - Discuss the reporting party's expressed preference for manner of resolution and any barriers to proceeding; - Explain the College's policy prohibiting retaliation; and

+• If the determination has been made to notify the respondent of the report, provide the respondent with information about resources, possible interim measures, and procedural options.